thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## Backend
 * **Java:** platform-independent object-oriented programming language widely used for enterprise applications
+* **Lisp:** multi-paradigm language that was the earliest functional programming language and second high-level language
+* **Fortran:** an early computer programming language designed for high-speed mathematical
+* **Haskell:** purely functional programming language known for its mathematical purity, laziness, and strong typing
+* **OCaml:** heavily emphasizes functional programming, type safety, and raw performance
 * **Python:** versatile high-level programming language known for its readability and use in web development
 * **Ruby:** dynamic OOP programming language designed for simplicity and developer productivity
 * **Golang:** statically typed language developed by Google to build scalable backend systems, cloud services, and concurrent apps